rhermary/rhermary.github.io/_tabs/about.md

-See my latest --and for now only-- [article]({% post_url 2021-09-20-jmiv %}) (**Learning Grayscale Mathematical Morphology with Smooth Morphological Layers**) that I submitted to the [Journal of Mathematical Imaging and Vision](https://www.springer.com/journal/10851) in July 2021; it was accepted and published in May 2022, and can be find on the [Springer Nature](https://link.springer.com/article/10.1007/s10851-022-01091-1?error=cookies_not_supported&code=1a3cd712-4a95-43eb-87c6-5e20380959b0) website.
+See my latest --and for now only-- [article]({% post_url 2021-09-20-jmiv %}) (**Learning Grayscale Mathematical Morphology with Smooth Morphological Layers**) that I submitted to the [Journal of Mathematical Imaging and Vision](https://www.springer.com/journal/10851) in July 2021; it was accepted and published in May 2022, and can be found on the [Springer Nature](https://link.springer.com/article/10.1007/s10851-022-01091-1?error=cookies_not_supported&code=1a3cd712-4a95-43eb-87c6-5e20380959b0) website.